 More than just a job

 Our people make our business.
 Our people discover, develop and manufacture our products and ensure that they reach the patients who need them.
-Therefore, we’ve created a work environment where people can be authentic and truly invested in their work.
+Therefore, we have created a work environment where people can be authentic and truly invested in their work.
 We encourage big thinking and give our people the support and flexibility they need to make their mark.
-At Roche, it’s more than just a job.
-It’s about being part of an international family dedicated to making a real impact on the world around us.
+At Roche, it is more than just a job.
+It is about being part of an international family dedicated to making a real impact on the world around us.